Apartheid: Anti-sovietism and militarization

 Soviet support for militant anti-apartheid movements worked in the government's favour, as its claim to be reacting in opposition to aggressive communist expansion gained greater plausibility, and helped it justify its own domestic militarisation methods, known as "Total Strategy".
 Total Strategy involved building up a formidable conventional military and counter-intelligence capability.
-It was formulated on counter-revolutionary tactics as espoused by noted French tactician André Beaufre.
-Considerable effort was devoted towards circumventing international arms sanctions, and the government even went so far as to develop nuclear weapons, allegedly with covert assistance from Israel.
+As a result of "Total Strategy", South African society became increasingly militarised.